-The Night Market in Marrakech
+The Nighttime Marrakech Market in Morocco

 In fact, we found it within only a few minutes walking from our riad.
-After winding through several quiet derbs, we came to a main street that lead us to the markets in the center.
-The energy on this artery was instant and intense.
-Motorbikes sped and weaved around the crowds of people and carts pulled by donkeys, Pete took the outside lane to shelter me from the traffic.
-Around us, souks were hawking everything from bras to raw meat to household goods.
-Wonderfully colorful shops of shoes, fabrics and ceramics also brightened the way.
+After winding through several quiet derbs, we came to a main street that lead us to the markets in the centre.

 Bonjour, hello, everyone called, a grand smile on their face and an outstretched hand leading would-be patrons into their store or open stall.